MLP is a two-semester practical course covering Machine Learning with neural networks, initially built from numpy, and then using TensorFlow.

-Currently developing Web systems, including the storefront, order management and content managment and learning systems.
+Currently developing Web systems including the storefront, User-facingn APIs, PCBs + Formware, order management, logistics, production management content management and learning systems.

 Hardware work entails development of the control board, ‘Rick’ for Marty the Robot, using a ST Microelectronics STM32 ARM controller.
 The board has WiFi connectivity, GPIO and 9 servo control channels.

 This task is inspired by ant navigation capabilities.
 The robot starts at a ‘nest’ and must search for virtual ‘food’ in the environment, collect it and return it to the nest to gain points.

 We imlemented Simultaneous Localisation and Mapping (SLAM) in the 2D environment with the Khepera II Robot, choosing to evolve a map as the robot explores rather than use a pre-configured static map.